DiyMediaServer

 Solving the UID/GID Nightmare

 This is where many NFS setups fall apart.
-Here’s the problem: your Jellyfin server runs as user ID 998 on one machine, but your download client runs as user ID 1001 on another.
+Your Jellyfin server runs as user ID 998 on one machine.
+Your download client runs as user ID 1001 on another.
 When they try to access the same files over NFS, permissions explode.

 The Manual Approach